 Riki (Rachelle H.) Saltzman, PhD, Executive Director, Oregon Folklife Network

 Riki joined the Oregon Folklife Network as Executive Director in July 2012.
+Since her arrival, she has overseen the development of the Oregon Culture Keepers Roster, raised over $600,000 in grant dollars, directed several public programs, including Folk Arts in the Parks (2013-14), and created statewide partnerships.
+Saltzman serves on Travel Oregon’s AgriTourism Leadership Working Group and on the Century Farm and Ranch Board.
 She works with a variety of communities and individuals to provide assistance with multicultural and diversity issues, project development, event planning and implementation, presentation of traditional arts and artists, grant writing, and curriculum content.
-As OFN’s director, she collaborates with groups and organizations to develop projects, writes grants, makes presentations to community groups and state agencies, supervises staff and interns, creates partnerships, and fundraises.
+As OFN’s director, Saltzman collaborates with groups and organizations to develop projects, writes grants, makes presentations to community groups and state agencies, supervises staff and interns, and fundraises.

 From 1995-2012, Saltzman was the Folklife Coordinator for the Iowa Arts Council/Department of Cultural Affairs.
 During her time in Iowa, she developed two award-winning, online folklife curricula, Iowa Folklife 2 and Iowa Folklife: Our People, Communities, and Traditions (American Folklore Society, 2010 and 2006, Dorothy Howard Folklore and Education Prize) and co-produced Iowa Roots with Iowa Public Radio.
 With funding from the Leopold Center for Sustainable Agriculture (ISU), she researched and developed Iowa Place-Based Foods.
 Saltzman began her position at the Iowa Arts Council as Curator for the Iowa portion of the Smithsonian’s 1996 Festival of American Folklife & the 1996 Festival of Iowa Folklife.
 Since 1982, Saltzman has worked at private non-profit and state agencies in nine states, where she directed a range of public programs, organized conferences, curated exhibits, conducted research, and was awarded grants from the NEA and NEH as well as from state and non-profit organizations.